lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-10-17-Proofs-trivial.md

-Once you are comfortable with the idea that a rational number is an equivalence class, you can obtain such facts as associativity with little fuss: they are also trivial.
+Once you are comfortable with the idea that a rational number is an equivalence class, you can obtain such facts as associativity with little fuss: they become trivial.
-*Proofs become easier
+*Proofs are easier
-if you use the right mathematical tools*, even if they are more sophisticated than you are used to.
+if you use the right mathematical tools*, even if they require some sophistication.

 Landau continues by defining Dedekind cuts of rationals, which yields the positive real numbers.